WiltonMashele/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Let's display a file Display the content of the /etc/passwd file.

-3. Display the content of /etc/passwd and /etc/hosts.
+3. Displaying the content of /etc/passwd and /etc/hosts.

+4. Displaying the last 10 lines of /etc/passwd